Handbridge: Victorian era

-In the extreme west of Handbridge, the Grosvenor Bridge, connecting the city to the main roads to Wales, was built by Thomas Harrison and opened by Queen Victoria in November 1833, as part of a larger trade route to Holyhead and the Irish ports.
-At 200 ft long and 60 ft tall, it was the largest single-span bridge in the world for 30 years until 1864.
+At the western edge of the district, the Grosvenor Bridge was constructed to carry the main road to Wales.
+Designed by Thomas Harrison and opened by Queen Victoria in November 1833, it was the largest single-span bridge in the world for 30 years.

 20th century

-Handbridge continued to grow in the 20th century with several large schools and a college being built to serve the population of Handbridge and Queen's Park, which both underwent major expansion.
-Among the buildings built were the "Salmon Leap" flats, designed by Gilling Dod and Partners and constructed in 1967/68.
-On the riverside is a small cottage named "Nowhere", believed to have originally been a secret tavern.
-However, during a 1963 gig in Chester by The Beatles, John Lennon heard about the house and was intrigued by the name, with the song "Nowhere Man" being inspired by this cottage.
+Handbridge expanded during the 20th century with new schools, colleges, and housing developments serving both Handbridge and Queens Park.
+Notable developments included the Salmon Leap flats, designed by Gilling Dod and Partners and completed in 1967–68.

+A small riverside cottage known as “Nowhere” has been associated with local legend.
+During a 1963 visit to Chester by The Beatles, John Lennon reportedly learned of the house, with the song "Nowhere Man" later being linked to the story.